Russia restricts access to DW's website | DW | 04.03.2022

 While Russia's state-controlled media have doubled down on the Kremlin's narratives about the situation in Ukraine, other media outlets have been forced to shut down.

 On Thursday, Ekho Mosvky radio station closed after being taken off air over its coverage of the Ukraine war.
-The radio station is majority-owned by Russia's energy giant Gazprom, but it was one of the last liberal-leaning media platforms that were still working.
+The radio station is majority-owned by Russia's energy giant Gazprom, but it was one of the last liberal-leaning media platforms that was still accessible.

 Hours after Ekho Mosvky's announcement, the independent Dozhd TV channel also said it was closing.